Annapurna Base Camp Trek 12 days

 Travel Infos

-Risk and awareness to Annapurna Base Camp Trek:
+Precaution to Annapurna Base Camp Trek:

 Specially, in a snowing time, there could have chance of avalanche between Dovan to MBC and ABC area.
 You are advice to see the weather forecast and in a heavy snow fall time, do not trek to that area.
 Similarly, in a rainy season, there is a chance of land slide between Dovan to MBC.
 Please check the weather forecast before going to trek.